 Del Aire Public Fruit Park

-ARTIST: Fallen Fruit (David Burns, Austin Young, Matias Viegener)
+Artist: Fallen Fruit (David Burns, Austin Young, Matias Viegener)

-REGION: North America
+Location: North America

-NOMINATED BY: Jessica Fiala
+Researcher: Jessica Fiala

 “Is it possible to make something that doesn’t have to go against something else to be righteous?”
 This driving question resonated for artists David Burns, Austin Young, and Matias Viegener as they collaborated on a response to a 2004 call for proposals by the Journal of Aesthetics and Protest.
 Centering neutrality and communal benefit led to an exploration of how public space could be used to share resources and to the idea of fruit trees as a common good and symbol of generosity that crosses cultures and classes.
 Their response to the call for proposals—a map of publicly accessible food resources in their community—set the artists, as the collective Fallen Fruit, on a path that would lead to broader resource mapping, communal plantings, jam-making sessions, video projects, installations, publications, and expansive participatory public art projects.
 Along the way, their work changed mindsets, policies, and a status quo that had long barred fruit trees from public lands.